e-bertrand/RepData_PeerAssessment1/PA1_template.md

 Number of missing values:  2304
 ```

-in order to fill these missing values we have chosen the strategy of replacing them for the average number of steps, across days, for the same interval.
-We will create a new `activity_filled` data.frame:
+In order to fill these missing values we have chosen the strategy of replacing them for the average number of steps, across days, for the same interval.
+As a consequence, we will create a new `activity_filled` data.frame:

 ```r